Alejogb1/job-board/blog-data/how-accessible-is-chainlinks-ccip-cross-chain-interoperability-protocol.md

 id: "how-accessible-is-chainlinks-ccip-cross-chain-interoperability-protocol"
 ---

-Let's tackle this; chainlink's cross-chain interoperability protocol, or ccip, accessibility is a topic I’ve had some firsthand experience with, given its relative newness and complex nature.
+; chainlink's cross-chain interoperability protocol, or ccip, accessibility is a topic I’ve had some firsthand experience with, given its relative newness and complex nature.
 I wouldn’t say it's inherently 'easy' to pick up, but it’s certainly not insurmountable for a developer with a reasonable background in smart contracts and distributed systems.

 From my perspective, having previously worked on a project that involved moving assets between ethereum and polygon using a custom bridge before we migrated to ccip, accessibility has multiple layers.
 It’s not just about how quickly you can implement the basic functionality.
 We need to consider the onboarding experience for developers, the complexity of integration, the gas costs, and the overall maintainability of the solutions built on top of it.